ops0 engineering article

 The Work Breakdown

-Break down what a DevOps engineer actually does:
+Break down what a DevOps engineer does:

 Writing infrastructure code.
 25-35% of time.
 Terraform modules, Kubernetes manifests, CI/CD configurations.